-NOTE G - CONCENTRATIONS OF RISK
+NOTE H - CONCENTRATIONS OF RISK

 The School is supported primarily by local and federal appropriations and local grants.
-For the year ended June 30, 2017, 89% of total revenue was provided by government agencies.
+For the year ended June 30, 2018 and 2017, 96% and 89%, respectively, of total revenue was provided by government agencies.
 Reduction of this source of support would have a significant impact on the School's programs and activities.
 The geographical area of clients served is Ward 5 of the District of Columbia.

-As of June 30, 2017, the School had cash that exceeded federally insured limits by approximately \$250,000.
+As of June 30, 2018 and 2017, the School had cash that exceeded federally insured limits by approximately \$0 and \$250,000, respectively.
 Management has evaluated the financial institutions and does not believe it is exposed to any significant credit risk.

-NOTE H - RELATED PARTY TRANSACTION
+NOTE I - RELATED PARTY TRANSACTION

-The School contracts with the National Center for Montessori in the Public Sector ("NCMPS") for coaching and summer institute services and in turn provides office space to NCMPC.
-The total amount paid to NCMPS totaled \$24,000 during the year ended June 30, 2017.
-The in-kind office space exchange for other services totaled \$17,500.
-The Executive Director of NCMPS was also the Executive Director of the School during the year ending June 30, 2017 and one of the board members of the School is the Director of Coaching and School Services at NCMPS.
-No amounts were paid to either the Executive Director or the board member during the year ended June 30, 2017.
+The School contracts with the National Center for Montessori in the Public Sector ("NCMPS") for coaching and summer institute services and in turn provide office space to NCMPS.
+The total amount paid to NCMPS totaled \$21,260 and \$24,000, respectively, during the years ended June 30, 2018 and 2017.
+The in-kind office space exchange for other services totaled \$17,500 for the year ending June 30, 2017.
+The Executive Director of NCMPS was also the Board Chair of the School during the year ending June 30, 2018 and the Executive Director for the year ending June 30, 2017.
+Additionally, one of the board members of the School is the Director of Coaching and School Services at NCMPS.
+No amounts were paid to either the Executive Director or the board member during the years ended June 30, 2018 and 2017.

-NOTE I - COMMITMENTS AND CONTINGENT LIABILITIES
+NOTE J - COMMITMENTS AND CONTINGENT LIABILITIES